-Chapter 61 of the Florida Statutes contains all of the divorce requirements in Florida in order to obtain your divorce judgment.
-Steven D. Miller, P.A. and his team understand these requirements fully and can provide cheap divorce assistance.
+Chapter 61 of the Florida Statutes contains all of the divorce requirements in order to obtain your divorce judgment.
+Steven D. Miller, P.A. and his team understand these requirements fully and can provide thorough online divorce assistance.

 Florida Divorce Requirements

 In a nutshell, Florida divorce requirements can be summed up as follows:

 - All that is required to obtain dissolution of marriage is that the marriage be “irretrievably broken.”
 Either spouse can file for the dissolution of marriage.